pip-webui/pip-webui-tutorial/step2/Readme.md

 </head>
 ```

-### Add typescript definitions
+### Add Typescript definitions

-To support typescript compilation add definitions for angular, angular material and other modules:
+To support typescript compilations, add some definitions for the angular, angular material and other modules:

 ```bash
 typings install dt~jquery --save --global